7 startup branding tips for your new business or company

 There will also be audiences you can’t necessarily predict when you start out.
 Customers may find ways to benefit from your products or services that aren’t what you originally intended, so it’s important to keep an open mind and a listening ear to make sure you’ve got an up-to-date picture of your brand’s different audience groups when thinking about your startup’s brand strategy.

 Objectivity is an important quality for startups, as Hubspot points out.
 It’s easy to fall in love with the idea behind your business and skip over any other reactions people might have, such as confusion (‘what is it?’), not recognizing the benefits (‘why do I need it?’) and mistrust (‘who are you guys anyway?’).
 Focusing on the whole brand experience, including the product concept, sales journey and interactions with your marketing channels, is crucial to getting your startup’s branding right.

 Here at MOO, we’re privileged to supply printing services to a huge range of creative businesses, startups and independents, which gives us a birds-eye view of many different approaches to brand and design.
 We’d love to help you brand your startup IRL!
 Here’s some branding inspiration from three awesome entrepreneurs.

 Your marketing strategy and your brand will naturally dovetail together, so when you’re starting out it’s a good idea to develop the two in parallel.
-As a small businesses, you have a natural advantage here, because you’ll have a smaller number of personnel and be more agile compared to a larger company – everyone will fit in a single meeting room, for a start.
+As a small business, you have a natural advantage here, because you’ll have a smaller number of personnel and will be more agile compared to a larger company – everyone will fit in a single meeting room, for a start.

 Working together, you’ll need to think about the marketing channels you will use, such as social media platforms, email, website, events, speeches or content marketing, and what kind of role they play in your plans.
 Each of these channels will express your brand and bring in useful information from your audiences about how your business is perceived.